sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 First up is a ride to the tunnel, should take a handful of hours.
 From there we pack everything in a van and cross the channel.

-We made it to Tesco Folkestone, time for some pain au chocolate!
+We made it to Tesco in Folkestone, time for some pain au chocolate!

 #### Saturday Afternoon — Calais to Somewhere in France

+Just queuing for the train.
+So far the weather has been absolutely amazing 🌤️.